Written by Haleigh Gorrell, RN-Medical/Surgical

 Once you are settled in, it’s so easy to get into a routine!
 You will get your schedule and then you can start planning ahead.
 Use your days off for exploring your new town, hanging out with fellow travel nurses, catching up with people back home, grocery shopping and meal prepping.
 Take advantage of the calm moments in between the busy ones.
 Work can be stressful, especially in a brand new place surrounded by a brand new environment and co-workers.
 You need that time to reflect and unplug from the chaos occasionally.

 Even when you are alone in a new place sometimes it is necessary to have a day to yourself to just relax and be alone.
 Find a local gym and workout regularly – your roommates will probably want to join you!
 Eating healthy and staying active will do wonders for you on the road.
 Spend as much time as you can outdoors – Canada is the most beautiful country and we are so lucky that we get paid to explore it!
 Take advantage of that!

 Self Care Habits for Life

-Once you return home from assignment, it’s amazing what you learn about yourself as an individual.
+Once you return home from contract, it’s amazing what you learn about yourself as an individual.
 I can’t believe how much I’ve grown since deciding to be a travel nurse.
 You’ll be shocked at how much more independent you’ve become.
 I find myself growing constantly and being self aware and practising regular self care helps with that immensely.
 You will learn to love yourself more and all of this is because you practiced proper self care techniques from the start!
-Changing your self-care routine while on assignment will have an impact on you when you return home and it will help you to stick to those habits each and every day.
+Changing your self-care routine while on contract will have an impact on you when you return home and it will help you to stick to those habits each and every day.
 Happy travelling!